wolffshots/esp32-ssd1306/README.md

 ```
 ├── include                     header file directory
+│   ├── font8x8_basic.h         the header file which describes the font used for this component
-│   └── ssd1306.h               the header file for this component
+│   └── ssd1306.h               the main header file for this component
 ├── .gitignore                  describes what files and folders git should ignore
 ├── .travis.yml                 build rules for creating docs via doxygen
 ├── CMakeLists.txt              base project cmake file (describes dependencies, include dir and src dir)